TurnkeyTyranny/yealink-push-server/README.md

 zzz.zzz.zzz.zzz : Replace with the public IP of your server, running apache and hosting ping.php

-xxx.xxx.xxx.xxx : Replace with the public IP of your phone
+xxx.xxx.xxx.xxx : Replace with the public IP of Bob's phone

-yyy.yyy.yyy.yyy : Replace with the public IP of your phone
+yyy.yyy.yyy.yyy : Replace with the public IP of Alice's phone

 ### Prerequisites